bedita/docker-image/README.md

 This Docker image lets you run a BEdita instance easily and quickly, without need to configure a Webserver, installing a database, or struggling to set the correct file permissions.

-Even though it is meant only for **development purposes**, this might also work as a *proof of concept* for running BEdita in a dockerized environment.
+Even though it is meant only for **development purposes**, this might also serve as a *proof of concept* for running BEdita in a dockerized environment.

 ## What's in this image